Mithlonde/FileForge/README.md

 1. Download the Python3 code from the GitHub repository, or use git to clone the repository to your local machine.
 2. Open a terminal or command prompt and navigate to the directory where the fileforge.py script is located.
 3. Run the script by typing `python3 fileforge.py` followed by the necessary command-line arguments, such as the directory name you wish to create.
-4. The script will then automatically create the new directory, create the preferred subdirectories, and copy all of the files specified in the code.
+4. The script will then automatically create the new directory, create the preferred sub directories, and copy all of the files specified in the code.

 _Note that the script requires Python 3 to be installed on your system, as well as the os, shutil, subprocess, and argparse Python packages.
 These packages should be automatically installed when you run the script for the first time, but if you encounter any issues, you may need to manually install them using pip._